Student Assessment Policy

 6.6 Emergencies / Campus Closures

-• In the event of an emergency evacuation, the course teacher will determine an alternative assessment method in consultation with the program coordinator and Associate Dean.
+• In the event of an emergency evacuation, faculty will determine an alternative assessment method in consultation with the Associate Dean if support is required.
 All reasonable steps shall be taken to ensure that students shall not be negatively impacted as a result of an emergency evacuation.

-• In the event of a campus closure, assessments will be re-scheduled or an alternative assessment will be provided, to be determined by the course instructor.
-Assignment submission deadlines will be extended by one school day.
+• In the event of a campus closure, assessments will be re-scheduled or an alternative assessment will be provided, to be determined by the faculty.
+Assignment submission deadlines will be extended and be communicated to students by the faculty and/or academic area.

 6.7 Academic Integrity and Student Behaviour